 What are Baby Veggies?

 Miniature vegetables stem from basically two sources: those that are harvested as immature vegetables or fruit from standard size varieties, and miniature vegetables that are dwarf varieties, wherein the mature fruit is truly smaller in size.
 An example of the former would be the tiny ears of corn often found canned and used in Asian cuisine or pickled in German style salads.
-Delicate and sweet tasting, these 2-inch babies are harvested before the silk begins to dry.
+Delicate and sweet tasting, these 2 inch (5 cm.) babies are harvested before the silk begins to dry.

 Growing baby vegetables is much the same as growing their larger counterparts, so the care of these baby vegetable plants will mimic the same conditions as these.

 There is an ever increasing number of baby vegetable plants available to grow in the home garden.
 Some examples are included in this baby vegetables list as follows:

 - Baby artichokes – Available March through May, these have no choke; peel the exterior leaves and eat the entire choke.

 - Baby avocado – Produced in California and also known as cocktail avocados, they contain no seed and are about an inch (2.5 cm.) wide by 3 inches (8 cm.) long.

 - Baby beets – Produced year-round in gold, red, and long red varieties.
 Gold beets are the size of a quarter with a milder, sweeter flavor than reds, which are heartier in flavor with darker tops.